 Prescriptions of methadone are normally only written when the doctor is confident the drug can be used as directed, but as we know, that’s not always how things go.
 Let’s take a closer look at methadone.

 What Exactly Is Methadone?

-It is a commonly sought drug due to the fact that it is inexpensive and can be easily accessed.
-Some even use it thinking that it will help them stop their use of prescription pain killers and heroin.
+It is a commonly sought drug due to being inexpensive and easily accessed.
+Some even use it thinking that it will help them stop their use of prescription painkillers and heroin.
 Unfortunately, this doesn’t always work and can have the opposite effect instead.
 Extended use of the drug can result in severe dependency and painful withdrawal symptoms.

 Methadone Use Signs and Symptoms

 As with all opiates, methadone comes with its fair share of side effects.
 After all, it does affect the brain’s natural function and causes a false sense of euphoria.
-Since it is a time-release drug, the effects of methadone take much longer for the user to experience than oxycontin, heroin and similar drugs.
+Since it is a time-release drug, the effects of methadone take much longer for the user to experience than OxyContin, heroin and similar drugs.

 Medical Detoxification of Methadone